SERGEYDJUM/juce_fft_equalizer/README.md

 # FFT Equalizer: Overview

+11-band FFT Equalizer built on JUCE framework.

+Supports wav, mp3 and flac audiofiles for now.

 *Currently in progress*

-11-band FFT Equalizer built on JUCE framework.

-Supports wav and mp3 audiofiles for now.

 # Building
 1. Clone this repository.
 2. Configure with CMake.
 It will take some time to download JUCE.
-4. Build it.
+4. Build juce_fft_equalizer.
+5. Build docs if you have Doxygen.